syncsrc/MicroRenovator/README.md

 included build_efi.sh script will generate the necessary files.

-## ToDo
-* verify microcode in LiveCD /lib/firmware/intel-ucode/ folder is "good" (add "--date-after" switch in iucode_tool?)
-* add run-time warnings
-* error handling in EFI application and script
-* S3 callback?

 ## Known Issues
 * Not compatible with Sleep (S3).
 Hibernate is not impacted
 * Not currently compatible with UEFI secure boot
-* Windows update has been observed to revert bootloader changes made by MicroRenovator
 * Windows sometimes fails to boot after running Uload.efi, rebooting usually resolves the problem

+## ToDo
+* verify microcode in LiveCD /lib/firmware/intel-ucode/ folder is "good" (add "--date-after" switch in iucode_tool?)
+* error handling in EFI application and script
+* Investigate options for S3 callback (to fix sleep)